THE ART OF XINGYI BOXING

 To win, your limbs must act in unison.
 If you lose, it must be because you brought his aim to your center.
 Carry out your strategy adaptively, send out your spirit thunderously, consider viciousness to be the best plan, and your hands and eyes will then defeat him.

 The five methods [the five elements techniques] are basically five ways of closing off an opponent.
 There is no one there to guard against because the blocking is an intrinsic part of it.
 As your left hand covers your left side, your right hand attacks from your right side, and then as your right hand covers your right side, it is your left hand’s turn.
 Each hand is wrapped into a fist and punches directly forward while the doorways of the five closings close tight.
-Your fist shoots from your center and lands upon his nose, while your foot lifts and steps quickly through his center like fire surging.
+Your fist shoots out from your center and lands upon his nose, while your foot lifts and steps quickly through his center like surging fire.
 Of the five elements of metal, wood, water, fire, and earth, fire blazes upward and water floods downward.
 We each possess a heart, a liver, a spleen, lungs, and kidneys.
 Our five elements urge each other on without error.

 PART 10: FIGHTING PRINCIPLES